hyosung11/Launch-School/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * Overall, feeling tired and lower energy lately.
 I haven't played soccer this week because of my hamstring, so not getting enough exercise.

+10:00 Practiced 'Calculate Cat Age' exercise.
+It took around 20 minutes.
+Taking a short break and then coming back for the next exercise.
+I need more calamine lotion on my legs and arms.